14 Virtual Tours of Attractions That Were on Your Bucket List

 Civil War and American history buffs make it a point of visiting Gettysburg, Pennsylvania—home to the battle widely considered to be the turning point of the Civil War.
 Again, the National Parks Service comes to the rescue by offering multiple virtual tours of various parts of the Gettysburg National Military Park, built around the 16 stops in the audio tour, including Warfield Ridge, Little Round Top, and the Peach Orchard.

 If you’ve always secretly wanted to be the next Jacques Cousteau and explore the underwater world of the Great Barrier Reef in Australia, now’s your chance.
 The team at Google Street View Treks put together a virtual tour of the world-famous bucket list spot.
 Featuring six of the ocean’s most spectacular coral reefs, these 360 degree underwater views will transport you from your couch to the warm waters of Australia.

 Mohonk Mountain House

 With everything going on right now, it makes sense that we’d want some sort of escape.
-If a Victorian castle in the mountains located on a lake is your idea of the perfect trip, then you’re going to want to check out the virtual tours and events offered by Mohonk Mountain House (don’t forget about these other virtual museum and concerts, too!).
+If a Victorian castle in the mountains located on a lake is your idea of the perfect trip, then you’re going to want to check out the virtual tours and events offered by Mohonk Mountain House.
 The 151-year-old family-owned resort about 90 minutes north of New York City is so dreamy, it was recently featured in the new Amazon Prime series “Upload” as a version of heaven.
 And once you’ve taken a virtual look around the property, you’ll probably agree.
 During the pandemic, Mohonk is offering virtual mindfulness events, as well as virtual hikes and scenic views from the historic site.